eu-digital-green-certificates/dcc-quality-assurance/ES/1.0.0/README.md

 * From:
 * Until:

-Normal QRs for 1.0.0 are not submitted in this validation round. (check special cases)
+Normal QRs for 1.0.0 are not submitted in this validation round.

 ## Test files